diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

 At the moment you can see that our list is working properly and that we are saving our list of students in the `state` of the `App.js` component.

-This is a totally normal use case taking in consideration that our app at this stage is very simple.
-However, once our app grows larger and we start having multiple components nested many levels in depth, and we need to access the student list from those components, we would have to pass the data by doing "prop drilling" and passing all the data as props.
+This is a totally normal use case, taking into consideration that our app is very simple, at this stage.
+However, once our app grows larger and we end up having multiple components, nested many levels in depth, we end up having to pass the data by doing "prop drilling" and passing all the data as props.

-Deep "prop drilling" makes our code hard to read and also causes re-rendering in all of the components where the props are passing.
+Deep "prop drilling" makes our code hard to read and also causes re-rendering in all of the components where the new props are being passed.
 As we know, component re-rendering is caused by passing new props to the component or change in the state ([component updating](https://reactjs.org/docs/react-component.html#updating)).